GumTreeDiff/gumtree/docker/README.md

 ## Usage

 To use GumTree's image, You need to:
-* bind the "original" folder folder to the `/diff/left` volume of the container
+* bind the "original" folder to the `/diff/left` volume of the container
-* bind the "modified" folder folder to the `/diff/right` volume of the container,
+* bind the "modified" folder to the `/diff/right` volume of the container,
 * bind the `4567` port to be able to use webdiff

 The classical way to run a container is the command `docker run -v /my/original-folder:/diff/left -v /my/modified-folder:/diff/right -p 4567:4567 gumtreediff/gumtree webdiff left/ right/`.
 You can consult the diff at the URL `http://localhost:4567`.
 Of course, all other GumTree's commands are available.